Italian destroyer Freccia (1930): Spanish Civil War

 In August 1937, the Italian Fascist government decided the intervention of the Italian navy in the Nationalist blockade of the Spanish Republic in the context of the Spanish Civil War.
 Freccia was part of a large naval force deployed to the Sicilian Channel.
 The operation began on 9 August 1937.

 On 14 August 1937, the Italian destroyer shadowed a Panamanian-flagged tanker, supported by the torpedo boat Cigno and the Spanish Nationalist auxiliary cruisers Puchol and Mallorca.
-Freccia's commander was under the impression that they were chasing the Republican tanker Campeador, unaware that the latter had been torpedoed and sunk by her sister ship Saetta on 11 August.
+Freccia's commander was under the impression that they were tracking the Republican tanker Campeador, unaware that the latter had been torpedoed and sunk by her sister ship Saetta on 11 August.
 The tanker was actually the George W. McKnight, owned by the American Panama Transport Company and chartered by the German chapter of the Esso.
 The captain was American and the rest of the complement German.
 At 21:15, Freccia launched five torpedoes; only one of them struck home, hitting George W. McKnight's abreast the stern.
 The destroyer also fired 53 rounds from her 120 mm guns (29 armour-piercing and 24 high-explosive).
 Badly damaged, the tanker was abandoned by her crew and later assisted by the tanker British Commodore and the Italian tug Centauro.
 After transferring her cargo to the British tanker off Bizerte, the captain of the George W. McKnight ceded the ownership of the oiler to the Italian company Tripcovich, which towed the ship to Trieste to be repaired and, after several months of work, sold it to a British company under the name of Esso Edinburgh.